 When you compare the excellent value of the Monkey Paks Tactical Backpack alongside the inclusion of a water bladder and additional MOLLE pouches, then this bag really does begin to represent great value for money.

 If you’re looking for a solid base on which to plan and prepare your bug out kit or if you want a solution that operates as an EDC or lightweight grab bag, this pack offers serious bang for your buck and is an excellent choice.Find out more here

 The Halftrack is a serious tactical bag for bug out situations as well as for hunting and general outdoor use.
 Providing an awesome 2,150 cubic inches of storage, the Halftrack is built around a sturdy frame for allowing you to easily carry loads over distance.

-A front loader style makes the Halftrack easy to pack and access when you need to get at your gear on the go.
+The best bug out backpacks are easy to access and a unique front loader style makes the Halftrack easy to pack and arrange when you need to get at your gear on the go.
 While an combination of PALS webbing allows for the bag to be extended over longer operational periods.

 1000 Denier finish

 The inclusion of side compression straps help to provide load bearing stability on the pack which is particularly useful if you’re packing a lot of kit.